zot/Leisure/README.md

 ## Running it
 ### Running the REPL
 >node runRepl
 Runs the read eval print loop.
-You can enter lazp expressions and definitions there.
+You can enter Liesure expressions and definitions there.

 ### Compiling files
 >node runRepl -c file1 file2 ...